lealceldeiro/gms/README.md

 ## Overview
 The project consists of two main (independent) modules (api server and front-end resources).
 These are located in the **server** and **client** folder respectively.
 You can collaborate on any of them indepentently by modifying only the module you would like to change.

-## Ready to production
+## Ready for production
 * Packing as a WAR file with the API server only
-  1. From the location `server/` run `gradle bootWar`
+  1. From the location `server/` run `gradle bootWar`.
 * API + Angular Client
-  1. You need to have [Node.js][4] installed
+  1. You need to have [Node.js][4] installed.
+  2. From `client/` run `npm install` in order to install all client package dependencies.
-  2. From the location `server/` run `gradle bootWar -Pclient=true`
+  3. From the location `server/` run `gradle bootWar -Pclient=true`.
-  3. Optionally you can generate the client app (Angular) documentation by setting also the `clientDoc` param to true like this `-PclientDoc=true`.
+  4. Optionally you can generate the client app (Angular) documentation by setting also the `clientDoc` param to true like this `-PclientDoc=true`.
-* This will create a WAR file inside `server/build/libs` ready to be deployed
+* This will create a WAR file inside `server/build/libs` ready to be deployed.
 * Database configuration
-  1. Create a [PostgreSQL][5] database
+  1. Create a [PostgreSQL][5] database.
   2. Open the WAR file and set the proper connection parameters inside the file `WEB-INF/classes/config/application-production.properties`
-  3. Save the file and update it inside the WAR file
+  3. Save the file and update it inside the WAR file.
-  4. Deploy the WAR archive
+  4. Deploy the WAR file.

 _**Note:**_ If you don't have [Gradle][6] installed, you can use the command `./gradlew` instead of `gradle` for the previous mentioned steps.